coldfrontlabs/coldfrontlabs-drush/README.md

 Dependencies
 ------------

-Since Drush requires composer to be installed, this module depends on dependency [tPl0ch/composer](https://forge.puppetlabs.com/tPl0ch/composer) to install drush
+Since Drush requires composer to be installed, this module depends on [tPl0ch/composer](https://forge.puppetlabs.com/tPl0ch/composer) to install drush